wxie2017/wxie2017.github.io/pages/speech/right_to_read_2.md

 of Digital surveillancev, just like your Cell phones can be remotely activated to listen to the your conversations without giving any sign of listening.

-It has DRM, which is intended to block readers from sharing copies.
+Kindle has DRM, which is intended to block readers from sharing copies as you have already known.

 It has a back door with which Amazon can remotely erase any book.
 In 2009, it erased thousands of copies of 1984, by George Orwell.
 Readers experienced that the pages magically disappeared just in front of their eyes.
 Virtual book-burning, is that what “Kindle” means?
 This is a kind of censorship.
-Not onle have we no control over our devices and books, but also the devices threats our lives.
+Not only have we no control over our devices and books, but also the devices threats our lives.

 If these policies were limited to Amazon, we'd bypass them, but the other e-book